gear-foundation/gear-wiki/docs/developing-contracts/testing-gtest.md

     // The first one requires payload to be CODEC Encodable, while the second requires payload
     // implement `AsRef<[u8]>`, that means to be able to represent as bytes.
     //
-    // Let we have the following contract state and `meta_state` function:
+    // Let we have the following program state and `meta_state` function:
     #[derive(Encode, Decode, TypeInfo)]
     pub struct ContractState {
         a: u128,